symartin/SpinToolBox/README.md

 ## External dependency

-This project depent on qt5 (https://www.qt.io/download) and the driver for GPIB and VISA for some pluging
+This project depent on qt5 (https://www.qt.io/download) and the driver for GPIB and VISA for some plugings.